 Missouri State Treasurer Clint Zweifel

-Clint Zweifel (ZWY-ful) was sworn in as Missouri’s 45th State Treasurer on Jan.
-12, 2009.
-At 35, Treasurer Zweifel became Missouri’s youngest State Treasurer in more than a century.
-He was re-elected Nov.
-6, 2012, winning by more than 130,000 votes.
+CLINT ZWEIFEL (ZWY-ful) was elected Missouri’s 45th State Treasurer on Nov.
+4, 2008.
+At 35, Treasurer Zweifel became Missouri’s youngest state treasurer in more than a century.
+He was re-elected to his second and final term as Treasurer on Nov.
+6, 2012.

-Prior to serving as State Treasurer, Zweifel represented the 78th District in the Missouri House of Representatives for six years.
-His district covered parts of northwest St. Louis County, including Bridgeton, Florissant and Hazelwood.
+Prior to serving as State Treasurer, Zweifel represented northwest St. Louis County in the Missouri House of Representatives for six years.

 Born Nov.
 3, 1973, in St. Louis, Treasurer Zweifel grew up in nearby Florissant.
-He graduated from Hazelwood West High School in 1992.
-Treasurer Zweifel was the first member of his family to attend college.
+He graduated from Hazelwood West High School in 1992 and became the first member of his family to attend college.
 He graduated from the University of Missouri-St. Louis with a Bachelor of Arts in Political Science in 1996 and a Master of Business Administration in 2001.
 Treasurer Zweifel resides in Columbia with his wife, Janice, and their daughters, Selma and Ellie.

 Click here for Adobe PDF format of Missouri State Treasurer Clint Zweifel's Bio